-In each mode, engaging certain functions may be prohibited.
-Table 7 lists some important functions and their availability for each mode.
+In each mode, some functions may be prohibited.
+Table 6 lists the functions and their availability for each mode.

-SINGLE TONE (MODE 000)
+Single Tone (Mode 000)

-When the MASTER RESET pin is asserted, single-tone mode becomes the default.
-The user can also access this mode by programming it into the control register.
-The phase accumulator, responsible for generating an output frequency, is presented with a 48-bit value from the Frequency Tuning Word 1 registers with default values of 0.
+This is the default mode when the MASTER RESET pin is asserted.
+It can also be accessed if the user programs this mode into the control register.
+The phase accumulator, responsible for generating an output frequency, is presented with a 48-bit value from the Frequency Tuning Word 1 registers that have default values of 0.
 Default values from the remaining applicable registers further define the single-tone output signal qualities.

-The default values after a master reset configures the device with an output signal of 0 Hz and zero phase.
-Upon power-up and reset, the output from both DACs is a dc value equal to the midscale output current.
+The default values after a master reset configure the device with an output signal of 0 Hz and zero phase.
+At power-up and reset, the output from the I and Q DACs is a dc value equal to the midscale output current.
 This is the default mode amplitude setting of 0.
-Refer to the On/Off Output Shaped Keying (OSK) section for further explanation of the output amplitude control.
-It is necessary to program all or some of the 28 program registers to produce a user-defined output signal.
-Figure 32 shows the transition from the default condition (0 Hz) to a user-defined output frequency (F1).
+See the On/Off Output Shaped Keying (OSK) section for more details about the output amplitude control.
+All or some of the 28 program registers must be programmed to produce a user-defined output signal.

+Figure 35 shows the transition from the default condition (0 Hz) to a user-defined output frequency (F1).